ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Documentation of sprints

-The sprints are in chronological order, starting with the first sprint in late February all the way up to the final sprint in May.
+The sprints are in chronological order, starting with the first sprint in early March all the way up to the final sprint in the beginning of May.

-ADD GANTT CHART
+**ADD GANTT CHART**

 We will be referring to the meeting notes, the product backlog, list of key features to be implemented from previous sprints, and the user feedback.
 Items in the backlog were tagged as 'Done' once it had been completed and implemented.